 How to make Air Fried ravioli

-In small bowl add the eggs and whisk.
+In a small bowl add the eggs and whisk.

 Boil the ravioli as per the packaged directions until al dente (not mushy and slightly chewy).
-You don’t want to overcook the ravioli where the pasta becomes too soft and the ravioli start to open and fall apart.
+You don’t want to overcook the ravioli when the pasta becomes too soft and the ravioli starts to open and fall apart.
 If this happens they will be very tough to dip in the egg and bread crumbs to coat.
 Drain and rinse.